Search

 Omega-3 fatty acids help the skin to retain moisture and help to increase skin cell elasticity, reducing damage from itching and irritation, therefore helping to keep the skin and coat in good condition.
 Horses cannot produce essential fatty acids in the diet, so it is crucial that they are provided.

-Amino acids and B vitamins, such a Biotin, are required for keratin production – the primary component of hair which provides the structural integrity and strength of the hair strands.
+Amino acids and B vitamins, such as Biotin, are required for keratin production – the primary component of hair that provides the structural integrity and strength of the hair strands.
 Supplementing with additional amino acids and biotin has been shown to improve the strength and appearance of the horse’s coat.